 DisagreeNet is used to remove noisy examples, after which we train a deep model from scratch using the remaining examples only.
 We report our main results using the Densenet architecture, and report results with other architectures in the ablation study.
-Table 1 summarizes the results for simulated symmetric and asymmetric noise on 5 datasets, and 3 repetitions.
+Table 5.1 summarizes the results for simulated symmetric and asymmetric noise on 5 datasets, and 3 repetitions.
 It also shows results on 2 real datasets, which are assumed (in previous work) to contain significant levels of 'real' label noise.
-Additional results are reported in App.
-H, including methods that require additional prior knowledge.
+Additional results are reported in Sec.
+5.5, including methods that require additional prior knowledge.

 Not surprisingly, dealing with datasets that are presumed to include inherent label noise proved more difficult, and quite different, than dealing with synthetic noise.
-As claimed in (Ortego et al., 2020), non-malicious label noise does less damage to networks' generalization than random label noise: on
+As claimed in (Ortego et al., 2020), non-malicious label noise does less damage to networks' generalization than random label noise: on Clothing1M, for example, hardly any overfit is seen during training, even though the data is believed to contain more than 35% noise.
+Still, here too, DisagreeNet achieves improved accuracy without access to a clean validation set or known noise level (see Table 5.1).
+In Sec.
+5.5, Table 5.5 we compare Disagreenet to methods that do use such prior

-Figure 4: (a)-(b) Noise identification: F1 score for noisy label identification task, using different noise levels (X-axis), with asymmetric (a) and asymmetric (b) noise models.
+Figure 5.1: (a)-(b) Noise identification: F1 score for noisy label identification task, using different noise levels (X-axis), with asymmetric (a) and asymmetric (b) noise models.
 Results reflect 3 repetitions involving an ensemble of 10 Densenets each. (c)-(d) Noise level estimation: different noise levels are evaluated (X-axis), with asymmetric (c) and asymmetric (d) noise models (the 3 comparison baselines did not report this estimate).